 I chose a Wednesday to visit as they were offering the opportunity to go bug hunting.
 As Jamie is rather bug mad I had a feeling he would enjoy doing this.
 You meet a member of staff down near the mill, during our visit this was between 10:00-11:00am.
 You are handed all the essentials for a spot of bug hunting – magnifying glass, check card, pen and bug pot.
 Jamie was really enthusiastic.
 I thought he’d never want to leave.
 The idea is to turn over logs on a pathway and see what you can find underneath.
 He did well and found 8 of the bugs on the list.

-On some of the days there is a tour of the mill at 12pm, plus black-clay-smithing, leatherworks and animal talks.
+On some of the days, there is a tour of the mill at 12pm, plus black-clay-smithing, leatherworks and animal talks.
 A full list of what’s on and when can be found on Sacrewell’s website.
-Some of the activates may be subject to change or a small charge.
+Some of the activities may be subject to change or a small charge.

 The larger animals